JohnSnowLabs/johnsnowlabs/docs/en/licensed_annotator_entries/AssertionChunkConverter.md

 - `chunkTextCol`: (Str) The column containing the text chunk.

-- `outputTokenBeginCol`: (Str)  The column containing selected token start.
+- `outputTokenBeginCol`: (Str)  The column containing the selected token start.

-- `outputTokenEndCol`: (Str) The column containing selected token end index.
+- `outputTokenEndCol`: (Str) The column containing the selected token end index.

-> *NOTE*: Chunk begin and end indices in the assertion status model training dataframe can be populated using the new version of ALAB module.
+> *NOTE*: Chunk begin and end indices in the assertion status model training dataframe can be populated using the new version of the ALAB module.

 {%- endcapture -%}